w3c/wai-bcase/index.md

     violation of Commonwealth Disability Discrimination Act 1992 (Cth DDA). [^15]

-The decision in the Sydney Olympics site raised awareness of the need to address accessibility in the emerging practice of web communication.
+The 2001 decision in the Sydney Olympics suit [^16] raised awareness of the need to address accessibility in the emerging practice of web communication.
 Legal risk became even clearer with the adoption in 2006 of the United Nations Convention on the Rights of People with Disabilities (CRPD).